Piers Grove of Boomerang Labs on how to fund circular economy startups

-Piers is an experienced entrepreneur who has founded a range of organisations and charities.
-He brings his experience as the co-founder of Boomerang Labs, Australia’s first accelerator for circular economy startups.
+Piers Grove is a seasoned entrepreneur and co-founder of Boomerang Labs, Australia’s first accelerator for circular economy startups.

 Why is it important to fund circular economy innovations?